This is a Monthly Rapid Update release of the MySQL Enterprise Server 5.0.

 Incorrect length metadata could be returned for

-TEXT columns when a multi-byte server character set
+LONG TEXTcolumns when a multibyte server character set was used.
+(Bug #19829)